jimhopper/jimhopper.com/src/_healing-resources/counseling-and-therapy.md

 I strongly suggest reading these articles before seeking or contacting potential therapists in your area.
 For example, as these articles suggest, it is important to “interview” at least two or three potential therapists, rather than committing to the first one who seems to know what he or she is doing.

 * [Therapy for Post-Traumatic Stress and Dissociative Conditions: What to Look for and How to Choose a Therapist,](http://www.sidran.org/resources/for-survivors-and-loved-ones/how-to-choose-a-therapist-for-post-traumatic-stress-and-dissociative-conditions/?sro_p=1&amp;sro_q=166) by the Sidran foundation, has great information about the nature of helpful therapy, how to find potential therapists, and how to determine if one is right for you.
-* Dr. Richard Gartner’s website has [Helping Yourself Heal: Why Therapy?](http://www.richardgartner.com/BeyondBetrayal12.html)&nbsp;(chapter 12 of his book, [Beyond Betrayal](http://www.amazon.com/dp/0471619108/ref=nosim/?tag=1in6org-20)), which includes sections on locating, interviewing, and evaluating therapists.
+* Dr. Richard Gartner’s website has [Helping Yourself Heal: Why Therapy?](http://www.richardgartner.com/BeyondBetrayal12.html) (chapter 12 of his book, [Beyond Betrayal](http://www.amazon.com/dp/0471619108/ref=nosim/?tag=1in6org-20)), which includes sections on locating, interviewing, and evaluating therapists.
 * Click on “How to Choose a Therapist” at the website of [Dr. Patti Levin](http://www.drpattilevin.com/)

 The Sidran Foundation has an extensive list of therapists and clinics around the country that specialize in treating people with histories of mild to severe childhood adversities or abuse.
 See their page [About the Help Desk](http://www.sidran.org/help-desk/497-2/?sro_p=8&amp;sro_q=166).
 Again, neither I nor the Sidran Foundation can vouch for every therapist on the list, but they can usually, at a minimum, provide some good leads.